jaheedhaynes/ios-arrays-lab/README.md

 `let myFavoriteQuotes = ["To be or not to be, that is the question.", "The only source of knowledge is experience.", "Mr. Gorbachev, tear down this wall!", "Four score and twenty years ago..."]`

+let randString = "To be or not to be, that is the question., The only source of knowledge is experience., Mr. Gorbachev, tear down this wall!, Four score and twenty years ago..."

+var numberOfNonWhitespceChararcter = 0
+for char in randString {
+    if char != " " {
+        numberOfNonWhitespceChararcter += 1
+    }
+}
+print(numberOfNonWhitespceChararcter)

 ## Question 5